IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_paper.md

 Use [TurnItIn](http://turnitin.com/) to check for plagarism or mistakes in references/citations.

+TurnItIn is the originality detection service available through NYU Classes.
+Before using TurnItIn, it is important to understand the implications under the Family Educational Rights and Privacy Act of 1974 (FERPA) regarding student work.
+Once a student submits an assignment or a piece of work to an instructor, this work then is considered an education record under FERPA.
+(For more information regarding FERPA at NYU, please see www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/FERPA.html.)

+In order to adhere to FERPA guidelines, there are two possible approaches to submitting student work to an originality detection service:

+<li>Students submit their own work
+This is the case with the integration between NYU Classes and the Assignments tool (www.nyu.edu/servicelink/041223513203041), where students may submit their work directly to TurnItIn.
+Instructors are strongly encouraged to make it clear to the students that TurnItIn will be used at some point within their course.
+A statement within the course syllabus and/or course description is recommended, as well as verbal reminders, as appropriate.
+At the time of submission to TurnItIn within NYU Classes, students will be presented with a system notification that TurnItIn will evaluate their work.</li>

+<li>Instructor submits student work
+An instructor may submit a piece of a student's work or an entire paper to TurnItIn as long as all personally identifiable information (PII) is redacted from the work.
+PII includes, but is not limited to: name, identification number, any descriptions of the student that would make him/her identifiable.
+The method of instructor submission must also be through NYU Classes (www.nyu.edu/servicelink/041223513203041).
+After receipt of the TurnItIn analysis, the instructor is encouraged to contact the student to discuss the analysis of the work.</li></ul>

 **Required deadline: Wed, November 23rd // Submit thesis draft to Liz.
 Liz will return thesis drafts by Wed, November 30th.**

 Recommended: Liz will review second drafts of thesis papers from November 30th - December 9th.
 Papers will be returned with comments 2-3 days after they are sent to Liz.